treehouses/cli/README.md

    [mariadb]      <icon>                  MariaDB is a community-developed fork of the MySQL relational database management system
    [mongodb]      <port|ps>               MongoDB is a general purpose, distributed, document-based, NoSQL database [seafile]      <environment [edit]>    Seafile is an open-source, cross-platform file-hosting software system [turtleblocksjs]                       TurtleBlocks is an activity with a Logo-inspired graphical "turtle" that draws colorful art
-tor [list|add|delete|deleteall|start]     deals with services on tor hidden network
+   [unifi-controller]                     Unifi-controller is a powerful, enterprise wireless software engine tor [list|add|delete|deleteall|start]     deals with services on tor hidden network
     [stop|destroy|notice|status|refresh]
 bootoption <console|desktop> [autologin]  sets the boot mode